 Yes.
 In the past, libraries traditionally warehoused large collections of books and other materials.
 While still housing a collection of essential materials, libraries give everyone access to an unlimited amount of knowledge.
 Libraries serve as community hubs and are essential to the viability of many different programs, including those for young children and senior citizens.
 The Brown County Public Library specifically has been increasing patronage, both in readership and program participation.

 The current building is antiquated and simply not large enough to meet our needs.
 The building does not meet basic ADA requirements.
 It was built with materials containing asbestos, (would require abatement if we wanted to remodel), is inefficient, has limited seating and space for collections and patrons, and does not have needed space for large or even moderate programming.

-Yes, it is 12,500 square feet.
-The size was based on programing and community needs, supported by a community-wide assessment and public meeting (see diagram on brochure).
+Yes, it is approximately 10,000 square feet.
+The size was based on programming and community needs, supported by a community-wide assessment and public meeting (see diagram on brochure).

 Yes, it will seat 102 people, but it can be set up in other configurations in order to best accommodate library programing and community use.
 It will also have a small kitchen area.
 The public will be able to privately access this room, depending upon availability, for a nominal fee.